Wills & Probate Solicitors North Wales

 Without one, your partner, friends or relatives may get nothing.
 It is particularly important to make a will if you and your partner are not married nor have a civil partnership.
 This is because the law does not automatically recognise partners as having the same rights as husbands and wives or civil partners.

-Making a will not only enables you to manage your estate and assets but, in the process, look after loved ones when you’ve gone, and, potentially protect certain assets from being used for any long-term care needs you may have in the future.
+Making a will not only enables you to manage your estate and assets but, in the process, look after loved ones when you’ve gone, and, potentially protect certain assets.

 If you die without having made a Will your estate might pass to your parents or your siblings under intestacy rules, but you may prefer to leave your estate to your nieces, nephews, friends or charities that a close to your heart.